Morvern Callar

-Morvern Callar is a 1995 experimental novel by Scottish author Alan Warner.
-Published as his first novel, its first-person narrative—written in a Scottish dialect—explores the life and interests of the titular character following the sudden death of her boyfriend.
+Morvern Callar is a 1995 experimental existential novel by Scottish author Alan Warner.
+Published as his first novel, its first-person narrative—mainly written in Scots—explores the social life and cultural interests of the titular character following the sudden death of her boyfriend.

 The novel was a winner of the Somerset Maugham Award in 1996, and a critically acclaimed adaptation directed by Scottish film director Lynne Ramsay was released in 2002.

-Development
+Background and development

+In an interview with Zoë Strachan Warner talked about how formative existentialist books such as The Stranger and Nausea were for him and how this existentialism made its way into Morvern Callar.
+In a 2011 interview with Scottish Review of Books Warner mentioned his desire to "force the social reality [he] knew into the novel form" while writing his debut.

 Warner initially developed the narrative of Morvern Callar from the perspective of the titular character's boyfriend.
-He became frustrated with the rigidity of the perspective and reworked the novel to be from Callar's perspective, and to begin with her boyfriend's death; he commented that "I was very, very uncomfortable and nervous about it – I didn't think it was convincing.
+He became frustrated with the rigidity of the perspective and reworked the novel to be from Callar's perspective, and to begin with her boyfriend's suicide; he commented that "I was very, very uncomfortable and nervous about it – I didn't think it was convincing.
 I thought the rhythm was very strange.
 I didn't think it was any good.
 And I didn't show it to anyone."

 Analysis

 Morvern Callar has been analyzed as dealing with "the neoliberalization of working conditions from within" in the British Isles, using a polyphonic style of narrative depicting the overlapping yet abruptly changing lives of its characters to convey precarity; hence, "the absence of any collective organization in the novel further emphasizes the divisions that precarity creates".

+Warner himself drew the connection between the book and an exploration of Thatcherism in a 2011 interview.

+Reception

+Complete Review looked at different reviews at the time of the novel's publication and noted its polarized reception, writing "Some thought Morvern was a fabulous representation of disaffected youth, others thought it simply mindless sensationalism."
+For example, Jennifer Kornreich, writing in a review for The New York Times, described the novel's "matter-of-fact amorality" as "quickly [growing] tiresome", while Kirkus Reviews called the novel "savage, yet serene" as well as "the raw, resilient voice of a generation".
+Kirkus went on to praise the then-emerging new generation of Scottish writers, with it, among other reviews written at the time of the book's publication, drawing a connection between Warner and Irvine Welsh.

+Awards and nominations

+Sequel

+Warner's second novel, These Demented Lands (1998), is a surrealist sequel to Morvern Callar.
+Its tone and subject matter were inspired by the newfound success Warner enjoyed after his first novel and the desire to eclipse social realism and push boundaries.